marcosforza/marcosforza.github.io/_pages/about.md

 I hold a Ph.D. in Economics from Roma Tre University and a master's degree in Political Economy from Sapienza University.

-Currently, I'm working on the research project "Policies for Transition: Impact and Governance", which aims to develop an impact assessment pilot model and generate a set of guidelines for policy makers to design effective transition policies, with a particular attention to the digital transition.
+Currently, I'm working on the research project "<b>Policies for Transition: Impact and Governance</b>", which aims to develop an impact assessment pilot model and generate a set of guidelines for policy makers to design effective transition policies, with a particular attention to the digital transition.

 <br>